Post by contributor Kathleen Quiring

 All of these things together mean an unnatural gait that is harder on all of our joints.

 Give your kids a chance to learn the right way to walk by letting them go barefoot as much as possible.
+Kids’ feet need a chance to be free.

 3. Improved Safety

 I know, I know, I know.
 The number one reason most people put shoes on their kids is for their safety.
 To protect their feet from hard, sharp surfaces.
 But it’s my opinion that in most situations, wearing shoes is actually more dangerous than going barefoot.
+Barefoot kids are able to develop motor skills essential to gripping as they climb and run about.

 In my personal observations, children are much more likely to trip and fall when they’re wearing shoes – especially flip-flops and Crocs.
-(In my opinion, flip-flops are the most dangerous thing you can put on your kid’s feet, and he’d definitely be better off barefoot).
+(In my opinion, flip-flops are the most dangerous thing you can put on your kid’s feet, and they’d definitely be better off barefoot).

 Most shoes in general, but especially the slip-on variety, tend to make kids clumsier because they make the wearer less alert to his/her surroundings.
 They require effort to keep on, and they shift and slide under their soles as they move, making their footing less stable.